ABAP Keyword Documentation → ABAP − Reference → Processing Internal Data → Assignments → CONV - Conversion Operator

 conversion rules for enumerated type to character-like.
 The result in each case is the name BLUE.

-A direct assignment of the enumerated constant blue
+A direct assignment of the enumerated constant blue to a field value1

-is not possible.
+of type i is not possible.
 The conversion operator CONV

-returns the actual enumerated value 1 for the base type i
+returns the actual enumerated value 1 for the base type i.

-It is also not possible to assign the value 1 of type i
+It is also not possible to assign the value 1 of type i to an enumerated

-with enumerated type color
+variable color1 with enumerated type color.
+However,

-returns an enumerated value for the type color
+the conversion operator CONV returns an enumerated value for the type color if the argument has the base type i and a permitted value.

 TYPES: